Anthonyzou/react-native-image-cache/README.md

 }
 ```

-Next, you need to change the `MainActivity` of your app to register `ReactNativeDialogsPackage` :
+Next, you need to change the `MainActivity` of your app to register `ReactImageCache` :
 ```java
 import com.image.cache.ReactImageCache; // add this import